kadirkaynak/TFEEC/README_EN.md

 <center><h1>TFEEC : TURKISH FINANCIAL EVENT EXTRACTION CORPUS</h1></center>

 ### Dataset for Turkish Financial Event Extraction
 We present a dataset that will enable the extraction of financial and economic events from Turkish news.
-For this study, we collected company-specific news articles shared on different news sites between 2010-2022.
+For this study, we collected company-specific news articles shared on www.borsagundem.com between 2010-2022.
 A total of 34,746 news articles were collected, of which 600 were hand-marked and the remaining 34,146 were automatically tagged using weak supervision methods.

 In order to contribute to future studies in this field, our dataset is open to everyone.